Psychiatric medication: Controversies

 Professionals, such as David Rosenhan, Peter Breggin, Paula Caplan, Thomas Szasz, Giorgio Antonucci and Stuart A. Kirk, sustain that psychiatry engages "in the systematic medicalization of normality".
 More recently these concerns have come from insiders who have worked for and promoted the APA (e.g., Robert Spitzer, Allen Frances).

 Scholars such as Cooper, Foucalt, Goffman, Deleuze and Szasz believe that pharmacological "treatment" is only a placebo effect, and that administration of drugs is just a religion in disguise and ritualistic chemistry.
 Other scholars have argued against psychiatric medication in that significant aspects of mental illness are related to the psyche or environmental factors, but medication works exclusively on a pharmacological basis.

-Antipsychotics have been associated with decreases in brain volume over time, which may indicate a neurotoxic effect.
+Antipsychotics have been associated with decreases in brain volume over time (cerebral atrophy), which may indicate a neurotoxic effect.
 However, untreated psychosis has also been associated with decreases in brain volume and treatments have been shown improve cognitive functioning.